Atlantis: Milo's Return: Cast

+Reception

+Empire magazine rated it 2 out of 5, and called it "Another soulless sequel from Disney."
+They describe the artwork as basic and economical, the Scooby-Doo style stories as vapid, and the dialogue as terribly preachy and insufferably monotonous.

 Team Atlantis television series

 Unmade episodes

-The series would have featured episodes with different legends incorporated, such as Puck, the Loch Ness Monster and the Terracotta Warriors.
+The series would have featured episodes with different legends incorporated, such as Puck, the Loch Ness Monster, and the Terracotta Warriors.

-James Arnold Taylor, who voices Milo, said in a vlog posted to his personal YouTube channel that the show would have been either 18 or 24 episodes long.
+According to James Arnold Taylor, he said that the show would have been either 18 or 24 episodes long.

 The Last

 One of the episodes of Team Atlantis that was never animated featured an appearance by Demona from Gargoyles.
 It introduced the hunter known as Fiona Canmore, known friend to Dr. Sweet.
 The episode would have Demona using the Praying Gargoyle statue to bring Gargoyle statues in Paris alive to kill the local humans.

 Scripts and voice recording of the episode can be seen at The Gathering conventions.
 Marina Sirtis reprises her role as Demona, and Fiona Canmore is voiced by Sheena Easton.
 Greg Weisman, who wrote the episode, planned to use the story for the Gargoyles comic book series.
 He said if he is unable to use the Atlantis characters, then he will use analogs for the story.

-Greg has mentioned that while the episode itself is canon in the Gargoyles universe, the entire series Team Atlantis is not.
-In fact, the Team Atlantis interpretations of the Loch Ness Monster and Puck differ from those seen in Gargoyles (notably, the Loch Ness Monster in Gargoyles actually is a surviving plesiosaur belonging to a colony, like the common depiction).
+Weisman has stated that while the episode "The Last" is canon in the Gargoyles universe, Team Atlantis as a whole is not.
+In fact, the Team Atlantis interpretations of the Loch Ness Monster and Puck differ from those seen in Gargoyles.